 The Importance of Good Communications By DoctorsA good relationship with your doctor can make a difference in the treatment of your blood cancer.
 Good communications with your doctor can improve your ability to navigate the challenges...reactionscomments

 "Remission."
 That Word Has Power.
-Or does it?Yesterday was an auspicious date for me.
-Yes, it was by birthday.
+Or Does It?Not long ago was an auspicious date for me.
+Yes, it was my birthday.
 Which one?
-Well, the scientists back at MIT are still trying to work it out, but it wasn’t...reactions36comments
+Well, the scientists back at MIT are still trying to work it out, but...reactions37comments

 Aging with Blood Cancer: You're Going to Miss Us!"OK, boomer!" is a dismissive retort, often disregarding or mocking baby boomers.
 Fellow baby boomers, do you remember how we would roll our eyes when our parents talked about how...reactions2comments